open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ## Preparation

-You must already have a GitHub account with verified email address.

-[GitHub](https://help.github.com/categories/writing-on-github/) acts as a source code management system for Open Learning Exchange (OLE).
-Please read some of the basic instructions below to learn how we use GitHub at OLE.
+[GitHub](https://help.github.com/categories/writing-on-github/) – a web-based hosting service for version control using git, source code management system for OLE.

-[MDwiki](http://dynalon.github.io/mdwiki/#!quickstart.md) is the software we use for our Virtual Intern website.
-[Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language that is very easy to learn and allows us to quickly format our text.
-MDwiki uses Markdown as its input markup language and extends Markdown with some special [Gimmicks](https://dynalon.github.io/mdwiki/#!gimmicks.md).
+[Markdown](https://en.wikipedia.org/wiki/Markdown) – a lightweight markup language with plain text formatting syntax.

+[MDwiki](http://dynalon.github.io/mdwiki/#!quickstart.md) – a CMS/Wiki built in HTML5/Javascript and runs on the client.
+It uses Markdown as its input markup language.
+The OLE support website you are currently viewing is realized with MDwiki.

 ### Markdown

-Note that Markdown != HTML.
-In the screenshot below, you can see an example of Markdown syntax on the left side and the way it is rendered on the right side:

 ![Markdown Preview](images/vi-markdown-ref.png)

-Below is a cheat sheet of Markdown that might help you create your own Markdown page later:
+Example of Markdown syntax on the left side and the way it is rendered on the right side (click on image to expand):

 ![Markdown Cheat Sheet](images/vi-markdown-syntax.png)
+A Markdown cheat sheet that might help you create your own Markdown page later:

-For more reference or tutorial about Markdown, jump to [Useful Links](#Useful_Links).
-If you have not used Markdown before, we recommend you to go through at least one of the tutorials/guides.
+**NOTE**: Markdown != HTML.
+For more reference or tutorial about Markdown, jump to [Useful Links](#Useful_Links). **If you have not used Markdown before, we recommend you to go through at least one of the tutorials/guides.**

 ## Start Here